[ Article updated in July 2020 ]

 Below is the projection of surrenders value provided by the agent.
 This is the original document which I’ve scanned.
 Marketed as a part-investments, part-protection policy to my parents, the most enticing part of the policy is that if we held it long enough, we would get back all our money, plus even more.

-According to the latest annual participating fund update, it invests approximately –
+According to the AIA Prime Life Policy latest annual participating fund update, it invests approximately in the following –

 - 72% in fixed income